Akascape/Ascify-Art/README.md

 ### [<img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/Akascape/Ascify-Art?color=9508e2&label=Source%20Code&logo=Python&logoColor=yellow&style=for-the-badge"  width="250">](https://github.com/Akascape/Ascify-Art/archive/refs/heads/Ascify-Art_v0.3.zip)
 ## How to Install?
 - For windows users, just extract the downloaded zip file and run Ascify-Art.exe to use it.
 - For python users, just run Ascify-Art.py file to open it.
 If any module error pops up then click on yes so that the modules get automatically downloaded and installed(PIL and matplotlib).
-After installation of modules, restart the program and its is ready to use.
+After installation of modules, restart the program and it is ready to use.
 ## How to use?
 • Click the OPEN button and choose your image file
 <br>• Then choose your desired font, size and characters you want to use